gvwilson/sensibleadventures/misc/bear-02.md

 Suddenly Muddh had a knife in his hand, a knife whose blade flickered like the tongue of a snake.
 "Now, dear," Muddh said kindly, "We've worked *so* well together.
 Please don't spoil it now."
-He tossed the loop of cord to Prince Lormay.
+He tossed the loop of cord to Prince Thokmay.
 "Tie her up," he directed.

 Much to his own surprise, the prince laughed.
 "No," he said flatly.

 "Tch, tch," Muddh clucked, keeping his eyes on Rust.
 "If you don't, I will, and I'll be *much* less gentle than you."

-"Lormay?"
+"Thokmay?"
 Princes Ogmin quavered.
 "What does he want?"

-Prince Lormay picked up the coil of rope and flung it back at the smuggler.
+Prince Thokmay picked up the coil of rope and flung it back at the smuggler.
 "I said no," he repeated.

 Muddh shrugged.
 "I'm sorry," he said lightly to Rust.
 "It looks like you won't be left with a hostage after all."
 As quick as a snake, he twisted and lunged at the prince with the magic knife.

-Prince Lormay cried out and stepped back as the knife's blade whipped out.
+Prince Thokmay cried out and stepped back as the knife's blade whipped out.
 It grazed his shoulder, and instantly his whole arm went numb with cold.
 "Stand aside, boy," Muddh hissed.
 "Stand aside, or---"